DanCanetti/danielcanetti.com/src/content/work/marketing-news-builder.md

 ---
-pageTitle: Marketing News Builder
+postTitle: Marketing News Builder
+#date: Last Modified
+date: 2016-06-07
-projectStatus: Archived
+postTag: Javascript - Archived
+postFeatureImage: /dist/images/marketing-news-builder.jpg
+postFeatureImageRetina: /dist/images/marketing-news-builder@2x.jpg
+postExcerpt: A tool quickly developed in jQuery to allow the marketing team to create the weekly newsletter by adding standard sections in order and exporting the code.
+isProject: yes
 projectLink: https://github.com/DanCanetti/marketing-news-builder
-projectFeatureImage: /dist/images/marketing-news-builder.jpg
-projectFeatureImageRetina: /dist/images/marketing-news-builder@2x.jpg
-projectClass:
-projectType: Javascript
-projectExcerpt: A tool quickly developed in jQuery to allow the marketing team to create the weekly newsletter by adding standard sections in order and exporting the code.
-seoIndex: noindex
-tags:
-  - projects
-#date: 2016-06-03
-date: 2020-12-07
 ---

 A tool quickly developed in jQuery to allow the marketing team to create the weekly newsletter by adding standard sections in order and exporting the code.